 No. Importantly, only EPs can be opted out of the jurisdiction of the UPC.
-It is not possible to opt out a UP from the jurisdiction of the UPC - UPs always fall under the exclusive jurisdiction of the UPC by definition.
+It will not be possible to opt out a UP from the jurisdiction of the UPC - UPs always fall under the exclusive jurisdiction of the UPC by definition.